-The final design of our BinForGreenSeas has been chosen!
+The final design of our BinForGreenSeas !

 “As a product design student, working alongside GreenGeas Trust in the designing of a bin has broadened my outlook on the design world and how product designers shape the world, positively and negatively.
 Taking part in the project has shown me what a huge impact plastic waste can have on the natural environment but it has also shown me how, if we work together, we can help stop this issue.
 The GreenSeas Trust beach clean at Littlehampton and the BinforGreenSeas project will help influence my future designs to be more environmentally aware.”
 George Davis, Product Design Student – University of East London.

 GreenSeas Trust enlists the help of design universities